Coastal Wetland and Estuary Restoration in Hilo

 ʻĀina Hoʻōla Initiative

-Our work focuses on restoring critical habitat for threatened and endangered native waterbirds, migratory species, and aquatic life—while also honoring the cultural and ecological integrity of this special place.
+With the help of local and visiting volunteers, we remove invasive vegetation, replant native species, and help revive the natural flow of freshwater from mauka to makai.
+This hands-on work restores critical habitat for endangered native waterbirds, migratory species, and other aquatic life—while also honoring the cultural and ecological integrity of this ancestral place.

-• Hat, reef-safe sunscreen, and sunglasses
+• Hat, reef-safe sunscreen, sunglasses

 • Waterproof jacket or poncho

-• Optional: Insect repellent
+• Optional: insect repellent

-• Tools and gloves provided
+• Tools + gloves provided

 • One Time Commitment